-He made a modest living in Paris working as a medical writer, translator and mathematics tutor.
+He made a modest living in Paris working as a medical writer, translator, and mathematics tutor.

 Things looked up in 1784 when he was appointed editor of Gazette de santé – The Health Journal.
-A friend’s suicide then prompted him to investigate mental illness.
+A friend’s suicide prompted him to investigate mental illness.
 He began writing about mental illness for Gazette de santé and he also secured employment in a private asylum where he could study severe mental illness more thoroughly.

 The French Revolution began in 1789.
 Pinel was moderately sympathetic to its aims and he was friendly with other sympathizers at the salon of Madame Helvétius.